pietervdvn/MapComplete/Docs/Layers/charging_station.md

 This tagrendering is only visible in the popup if the following condition is met: `socket:schuko~.+&socket:schuko!=0`

-This tagrendering is part of group  `technical`
+This tagrendering has labels  `technical`